 Ryan's Hope: Dakota took credit for ending the experiment at Wellman, much to everyone's chagrin.
 Zena stayed with Jack after being threatened by Lyndon.
 Pat and Concetta worked things out.
 Emily took a secret trip.
 John sulked while Ben and Lizzie were wildly happy.
 Coming: Career conflicts for Ryan.
-Santa Barbara: Brick rescued Laken and Jake from thugs, impressing the police, Gina became convinced that Pamela Conrad is alive.
+Santa Barbara: Brick rescued Laken and Jake from thugs, impressing the police.
+Gina became convinced that Pamela Conrad is alive.
 Tori was hit by a truck after a seance in which she heard Mason calling.
-Jeffrey, Kelly and Julie believed a fake avosy knew where Mason was.
-Cruz lured Eleanor into a frozen food locker, hoping she'd be scared into confession.
+Jeffrey, Kelly and Julie believed a fake avosy knew where Masor was.
+Cruz lured Eleanor into a frozen food locker, hoping she'd be scared into confesslon.
 Cain remembered being hurt by a woman named Elena Nikolas.
 Coming: Cruz puts on the pressure.
 The Young & The Restless: Cricket accompanied Phillip to an AA meeting, where he admitted to being an alcoholic.
 Jack wondered about Lauren and Brad's relationship, as Brad left to see Traci in California.
 Kay and Jill encountered each other at the Colonnade Room with their dates.
 Ellen was offered a new job, while Jack urged her to consider her feelings for his father.
 Coming: Dealing with an old flame.
+1987, McNaught Synd.

-Author of 'Red October' depicts 'people in crisis' Associated Press om Clancy was an English major in college, but he earned his living as an insurance agent until his first novel, "The Hunt for Red October,' became a best seller in 1985.
+Author of 'Red October' depicts 'people in crisis' Associated Press Tom Clancy was an English major in college, but he earned his living as an insurance agent until his first novel, "The Hunt for Red October," became a best seller in 1985.
 That book, which was published by the Naval Institute Press of Annapolis, Md., has sold more than 300,000 copies in hardcover and three million in paperback.
 It was based on newspaper articles in the mid-1970s about a Soviet destroyer whose crew unsuccessfully attempted to defect to Sweden.
 Clancy's latest novel, "Patriot Games," was published two weeks after his second novel, "Red Storm Rising," appeared in paperback.
 "Red Storm Rising," based on a scenario for a war game, was published in 1986.
 It was on the hardcover best-seller lists for nearly a year and has sold more than one million copies.
 Paperback sales are expected to be in the millions.
 "It is rather amazing that all my books are best sellers," Clancy said in a telephone interview.
-But, he insists, "anyone can write a novel," adding that his computer--and "a superb editor"--help his work go relatively smoothly. his wife, Wanda, still works there.
+But, he insists, "anyone can write a novel," adding that his computer--and "a superb editor"--help his work go relatively smoothly.
+Clancy became an insurance agent shortly after graduating from Loyola College in his native Baltimore in 1969.
+He didn't start writing fiction until 1982, when he decided to write "something I could be proud of.' his wife, Wanda, still works there.